plotly/documentation/Contributing.md

 git checkout source-design-merge
 ```

 2. Check Ruby version `$ ruby --version`.
-We recommend using the same ruby version as [gh-pages](https://pages.github.com/versions/).
+We recommend using `version 2.3.3` or the same ruby version as [gh-pages](https://pages.github.com/versions/).
 Note [RVM](https://rvm.io/rvm/install) is helpful for installing and managing ruby versions.

 3. Install bundler and dependencies from the `gemfile`: